Dual-Key Homes: Pros, Cons, and Investment Strategies

 2. Live in One, Rent Out the Other to Extended Family

-The second possible advantage with dual-key homes is that property investors could live in one half of the property and rent out the other half, making it an exciting new home investment.
+Another advantage of dual-key homes is that property investors can live on one half of the property and rent out the other, making it a practical and income-generating investment.

 So, instead of having to repay two loans (one for the property you live in and one for your investment property), you’re only paying one, and you’re generating some income to contribute to the mortgage payments.